animatedmax/spring-data-geode/src/main/markdown/reference/data.md

-There are a series of steps you must complete to properly use GemFire as a "*Last Resource*" in a JTA transaction involving more than 1 transactional resource.
+There are a series of steps you must complete to properly use GemFire as a "*Last Resource*" in a JTA transaction involving more than one transactional resource.
 Additionally, there can only be 1 non-XA compliant resource (e.g. GemFire) in such an arrangement.